airalab/robonomics-wiki/docs/ir-controller.md

 After setting up Wi-Fi you can visit device via **VISIT DEVICE** button.
 Later you can visit device via it's IP address in the network.
 To find it you can use [Fing mobile app](https://www.fing.com/products) or
 [nmap CLI tool](https://vitux.com/find-devices-connected-to-your-network-with-nmap/).

 2) Or disconnect the device from the computer and connect it to the power supply.
-IR Remote will start and create Wi-Fi hotspot.
-To connect the IR Remote to your home Wi-Fi network through an hotspot, follow the instructions in Step 2.
+IR Remote will start and create a Wi-Fi hotspot.
+To connect the IR Remote to your home Wi-Fi network through a hotspot, follow the instructions in Step 2.

 <robo-wiki-title :type="2" anchor="step2">
 Step 2 — Access Point